-Like stated i think 2020 will be financial similar to 2019.
+As stated I think 2020 will be financial similar to 2019.
 There is not any magical appearing money, both my girlfriend and I are students and we have the same expenses and income.

-In 2021 i will finish my studies in January (hopefully).
+In 2021 I will finish my studies in January (hopefully).
 This will most likely mean that i am going to need a car.
-Given the education i am attending there is no way of telling which position i will get.
-Whether i will be a production engineer or a supply chain engineer will have significant impact on the need of a car.
+Given the education, I am attending there is no way of telling which position I will get.
+Whether I will be a production engineer or a supply chain engineer will have a significant impact on the need for a car.

-Furthermore, as i get a full time job i expect both my living expenses to increase and i will be starting to save for vacation.
+Furthermore, as I get a full-time job I expect both my living expenses to increase and I will be starting to save for a vacation.